DianaAloo/Tanzanian-Water-Well-Classification--Phase-3-Project/README.md

-# Tanzanian Water Well Classification — Phase 3 Project
+# Sustaining Tanzanian Water Wells with Machine Learning .
+# By Diana Terry Awuor Aloo

 ### Using Machine Learning to Improve Access to Clean Water in Tanzania